BengIslam7/MQTT_Sensor_Simulator/README.md

 # Zephyr MQTT Sensor Simulator

-This project demonstrates a Zephyr application that simulates temperature and humidity sensor readings and publishes them to an MQTT broker.
+Zephyr MQTT client that publishes simulated sensor data to the MQTT broker and subscribes to the topic "rtest" to receive messages from the broker.
 It runs on the **native_sim** board, allowing you to test Zephyr applications directly on your host PC (Linux, macOS, or Windows) without hardware.

 ---